 Hydrate Towards Your Body Weight

 Our bodies are made up of 75% water.
 That’s why proper hydration is essential for your muscle and nerve function, metabolism, and lymphatic system circulation.
 At TB12, we recommend that everyone establish a Hydration Baseline by drinking at least half their body weight in fluid ounces of water per day.
 For example, a 200-pound person should drink 100 fluid ounces of water.

 Diuretic liquids that increase the excretion of water, like alcohol and coffee, reduce the amount of water your body retains.
 Cut them out to save water.

 Keep a reusable water bottle close by any time you're active outdoors in the summer.
 That way, you’ll always have water on hand to hydrate regularly.

 Seeing your hydration progress motivates you to continue hydrating.
 Try journaling or using an app to track your water intake.

 Ever done a workout so hard where you can taste the salt on your face?
 That salt is actually electrolytes, specifically sodium, being released from your body as you sweat.
 Incorporating electrolytes into your routine replenishes trace minerals in your body so you can stay hydrated and retain water.

 If something tastes good, you’ll want to drink it.
 It’s simple.
 Incorporating a variety of flavors makes the water more drinkable, helping you reach your daily hydration goals.

-Your TB12 Body Coaches would much rather see your water intake gradually increase over a two week period than go from 0-100.
+You're better off to gradually increase your water intake over a two week period than go from 0-100.
 Forming consistent hydration habits over time leads to sustainable goals and outcomes.